Bravely Admitting Mistakes, I Gained God’s Blessings

 The next week, we went to the house again at the appointed time and left after finishing the cleaning.
-On the way to the next client’s, my boss said in confusion, “It’s weird.
-He always pays us every other week; why did he not pay us this time.
-I’ll make him a call.”
+On the way to the next client’s, my boss said in confusion, “That’s weird.
+He always pays us every other week; why didn’t he pay us this time.
+I’ll give him a call.”
 Not long after she got through to him, they started quarreling on the phone.
-When I vaguely heard them quarreling about something broken, my heart suddenly clenched: Are they talking about the glass cover?
+When I vaguely heard them quarreling about something broken, my heart suddenly clenched and I thought: “Are they talking about the glass cover?
 But wasn’t it intact when I picked it up?
-Oh, if it is really the cover, I’m in big trouble.
+Oh, if it really is the cover, then I’m in big trouble.”
 Hearing my boss’s indignant voice, I felt very frightened, not daring to say a word.
 Later, the client sent a picture to my boss.
-At the sight of the picture, I was stunned because it was just the cover, which had terribly cracked.
+At the sight of the picture, I was stunned because it was the cover, and it was terribly cracked.
 Thinking the client was extorting money from her, my boss began to yell on the phone.
-In light of the circumstance, I was rather frightened with my heart churning: It’s my fault.
+In light of the circumstances, I was rather frightened and my mind was churning with thoughts: “It’s my fault.
 Shall I tell the truth or not?
-If I don’t tell the truth, I’ll be hated by God, without peace within; moreover, perhaps my boss will lose this client and suffer losses.
-But, if I tell the truth, my ill-tempered boss will definitely dismiss me at once.
-At the thought of this, I became very upset, unable to figure out what to do.
+If I don’t tell the truth, I’ll be hated by God, and won’t have peace; moreover, perhaps my boss will lose this client and lose money.
+But, if I tell the truth, my ill-tempered boss will definitely dismiss me at once.”
+At the thought of this, I became very upset and was unable to figure out what to do.

-When we arrived at the next client’s, my boss was still quarreling with that client.
-Guilty and distressed, I went upstairs with fear; and then, I prayed to God, “Oh, God!
-Facing such a situation, I’m very fearful and reproached, for it was I who broke the cover.
+When we arrived at the next client’s, my boss was still quarreling with the previous client.
+Guilty and distressed, I went upstairs afraid.
+And then, I prayed to God, “God!
+I’m very fearful and feel responsible, because it was I who broke the cover.
 I should tell the truth to the boss.
-But I’m worried I’ll be dismissed and could hardly make a living if I tell the truth.
-Besides, I’m afraid if the boss keeps quarreling with the client, she will get herself into big trouble, and even got a lawsuit.
-Oh, God!
-Now I’m very frightened and weak.
+But I’m worried I’ll be dismissed and won’t be able to make a living if I tell the truth.
+Besides, I’m afraid if the boss keeps quarreling with the client, she will get herself into big trouble and could even end up in a lawsuit.
+God!
+Now I feel very frightened and weak.
 What should I do?”

 At that time, these words popped into my mind clearly, “You must … act honestly and straightforwardly, speak and act in accordance with the facts, and be someone who is open and aboveboard.”
-Thank God for His enlightenment and guidance, which allowed me to understand this: God hopes us to be those who are open and aboveboard, and act honestly and straightforwardly; only such people can be blessed by God, live straightforwardly and feel at ease and peaceful inside.
-Today, God’s arranging this circumstance is to cleanse and change my corrupt disposition and allow me to enter the truth of being an honest person.
-So, I should put aside my face and interests and take the responsibility; even though my boss would dismiss me, I must tell the truth.
-Thinking of this, I took a deep breath, calling on God silently in my heart: May You give me faith and strength.
-May You grant me with the words I should speak.
+Thank God for His enlightenment and guidance, which allowed me to understand this: God hopes we can be open and aboveboard, and act honestly and straightforwardly.
+Only people who are open and upright and feel at ease and peaceful inside can be blessed by God.
+Through this circumstance, God was to cleanse and change my corrupt disposition and allow me to enter the truth of being an honest person.
+So, I had to put aside my interests, stop worrying about face, and take responsibility.
+Even though my boss would dismiss me, I had to tell the truth.
+Thinking of this, I took a deep breath and called on God silently in my heart: “May You give me faith and strength.
+May You grant me the words I should speak.”